sapcc/networking-ccloud/doc/source/configuration/config-gen.rst

 The config generator is available under :code:`networking_ccloud/tools/netbox_config_gen.py` using the entrypoint :code:`cc-netbox-config-gen`.

 It does support nesting the configuration under certain YAML keys if the config need to be picked up by helm.
-Use the :code:`--wrap-in` parameter for that.
+Use the :code:`--wrap-config-in` parameter for that.

 Vault references can also be injected instead of plain-text passwords using the :code:`--vault-ref` parameter.